Halifax Stanfield International Airport: Terminal

 In December 2004, U.S. Customs and Border Protection approved Halifax for U.S. border preclearance.
 It took effect in late 2006.
-HIAA used to be the busiest airport in Canada without U.S. customs preclearance.
+HIAA had been the busiest airport in Canada without U.S. customs preclearance.
 On September 12, 2007, the airport authority announced the construction of a 2,300 space, five-storey parking garage, which was completed on March 12, 2009.

 Several improvements to the terminal were made in 2018–19.
 A three-storey extension to the central portion of the terminal building was constructed, projecting into the centre apron.
 The ground floor houses an expanded security screening area, increasing capacity and allowing for the implementation of "CATSA Plus", the Canadian Air Transport Security Authority's latest checkpoint design, which requires more space.
 The second floor contains an expanded, double-height passenger waiting area, with additional seating, as well as new dining and retail space.
 At the same time, new security features were added around the terminal, including anti-ramming bollards, blast-resistant glazing, more security cameras, and new access control features.
 Lastly, the domestic baggage claim area was renovated for cosmetic reasons.
 Ceilings were raised, column sizes were reduced, and new flooring was installed.

 The terminal now has a total of 32 gate positions, with 13 using airbridges (gates 12, 14–16, 18, 20, 22–24, and 26–28).
 The remaining gates are ground-loading positions.
 Gates 22–24 and 26–28 are swing gates: a glassed-in secure corridor allows incoming international passengers and pre-cleared departing US passengers to be segregated from those in the domestic/international departure lounge; when used for US departures, these gates are numbered 52–54 and 56–58, respectively.
 Gates 2 (a-e) to 9 are ground-loading positions dedicated to domestic regional operations.
 Gates 34 to 46 are ground-loading gate positions for US flights.